 BC Income Tax Act s.
 4.69

 BC and other provinces provide a personal non-refundable dividend tax credit for income from Canadian dividends.
-BC's Income Tax Act specifies the dividend tax credits for both eligible and non-eligible dividends as a percentage of the federal gross-up amounts.
+BC's Income Tax Act specifies the dividend tax credits for both eligible dividends and non-eligible dividends as a percentage of the federal gross-up amounts.

-The BC September 2017 Budget increased the enhanced dividend tax credit from 10% of the taxable dividend to 12%, effective January 1, 2019.
+The BC September 2017 Budget increased the eligible dividend tax credit from 10% of the taxable dividend to 12%, effective January 1, 2019.
 This relates to the increase in the general corporate income tax rate from 11% to 12% effective January 1, 2018.
 The tables of marginal tax rates show the marginal tax rates for eligible and non-eligible dividends and other income.

 Eligible Dividend Tax Credit Rates:

 For marginal tax rates and thresholds for each year up to the current year, federally and for each province and territory, see the Tables of Marginal Tax Rates.

-See our Tables of Enhanced Dividend Tax Credit Rates for rates for all provinces and territories.
+See our Tables of Eligible Dividend Tax Credit Rates for rates for all provinces and territories.